Terms and Conditions of Sale

 9.4.3.
 Right to object to data processing

-Clients of the Publisher have the option to object to the processing of their personal data.
+The Publisher's Clients have the option to object to the processing of their personal data.

 To assist them in their process, Clients will find here a sample letter prepared by the CNIL.